Cheongnyeon Jutaek Dream Subscription Account Complete Guide — From Eligibility to Winning Strategy

 Q3.
 Can I change my monthly contribution amount later?

 A. Yes.
 You can freely adjust the amount between ₩20,000 and ₩500,000.
-However, to maximize the tax deduction, manage your contributions so that your annual total reaches ₩3 million.
+To maximize the tax deduction, manage your contributions so your annual total reaches ₩3 million.

 Q4.
 What kinds of apartments can I apply for with this account?